KiboSoftware/nextjs-storefront/docs/hooks/modules/useDeleteCartItem.md

 Description : Removes the product item from the cart

-Parameters passed to function removeCartItem(params: DeleteCartItemParams) => expects object of type DeleteCartItemParams containing cartItemId of the product to be deleted
+Parameters passed to function deleteCartItem(params: DeleteCartItemParams) => expects object of type DeleteCartItemParams containing cartItemId of the product to be deleted

 On success, calls invalidateQueries on cartKeys and fetches the updated result